eespinoza1/eespinoza1/README.md

 I am a public accountant, i was senior auditor in a bank, managing databases and generating reports. i am a passionate about software development,  Always oriented to the good use of information.

+I also have experience as a community manager in the control of advertising campaign statistics with facebook ads and google ads from various companies.

 Always learning the best practices to improve solutions as a professional.

 I really enjoy to explorer new technologies, standards and methods that let me to develop modern and powerful applications.

 I like to understand the problems to give an optimal solution.

 📄 Please see my [resume](https://drive.google.com/drive/folders/1hug_KW2Z7iW38aYUmOS2nfc9_YVLtRZx?usp=sharing) for more details about me.
 I am open to comments and suggestions!

 </p>